worawit/beaengine-fork/README.md

 GOAL
 --------------
-My goal is making BeaEngine light version easier to use (at least for me).
+My goal is making BeaEngine light version easier to use (at least for me) and possible to build complete assembly from decoded data.
 I do not care about CompleteInstruction in full version after changed.
 So please do not report bugs regarding to CompleteInstruction, ArgumentMnemonic.